Using Insurance for Acupuncture: What You Need to Know

 What is a Superbill and How Does It Work?

-If we are out-of-network for your plan, you may need to submit a superbill to your insurance for reimbursement.
+If we are out-of-network for your plan or if you do not have acupuncture coverage, you may need to submit a superbill to your insurance for reimbursement.
 A superbill is a detailed invoice that includes:

 • Your diagnosis and treatment codes